vup815/learning_journal/algorithms/graph/Minimum Spanning Tree.md

 ```

 **Time Complexity**:  `O(E  * log E), E = number of edges`
-* Time complexity of Priority Queue' add and pop operation is O(log E), and we need to do E times.
+* The time complexity of `priority queue` operation  O(log E), and we need to do E times.
 **Space Complexity**: `O(V).
 V = number of vertices`
 * We need to store V vertices in our data structure.